-- Annual Report on Form 10-K for the year ended December 31, 1997; - (2) Current Report on Form 8-K, dated January 15, 1998; - Quarterly Report on Form 10-Q for the quarter ended March 31, 1998; - (4) Current report on Form 8-K, dated June 30, 1998; - (5) Quarterly Report on Form 10-Q for the quarter ended June 30, 1998.
+- (1) Annual Report on Form 10-K for the year ended December 31, 1997, as amended by Amendment No. 1 on Form 10-K/A, filed January 14, 1999; - (2) Current Report on Form 8-K, dated January 15, 1998; - (3) Quarterly Report on Form 10-Q for the quarter ended March 31, 1998; - (4) Current report on Form 8-K, dated June 30, 1998; - (5) Quarterly report on Form 10-Q for the quarter ended June 30, 1998; - (6) Quarterly Report on Form 10-Q for the quarter ended September 30, 1998, as amended by Amendment No. 1 on Form 10-Q/A, filed January 14, 1999.

 All documents filed by the Company pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this Prospectus and prior to the termination of the offering under this Prospectus will be deemed to be incorporated by reference into this Prospectus from the respective dates those documents are filed.
-If any statement in this Prospectus, in a subsequent supplement to this Prospectus or any document incorporated by reference in this Prospectus is modified or superseded by a statement in this Prospectus, in subsequent supplement to this Prospectus, or in any document incorporated by reference in this Prospectus, or in any document will be deemed, for the purposes of this Prospectus to have been modified or superseded by reference only as modified or to the extent it is not superseded The Company will provide to each person to whom this Prospectus is delivered a copy of any or all of the documents which have been or may be incorporated by reference in this Prospectus (other than certain exhibits to those documents).
+If any statement in this Prospectus, in a subsequent supplement to this Prospectus or any document incorporated by reference in this Prospectus is modified or superseded by a statement in this Prospectus, in subsequent supplement to this Prospectus, or in any document incorporated by reference in this Prospectus, the earlier statement will be deemed, for the purposes of this Prospectus to have been modified or superseded by the subsequent statement and the earlier statement is incorporated by reference only as modified or to the extent it is not superseded.

+The Company will provide to each person to whom this Prospectus is delivered a copy of any or all of the documents which have been or may be incorporated by reference in this Prospectus (other than certain exhibits to those documents).
 Such copies will be provided upon written or oral request and without charge.
 Requests should be directed to Richard T. Kelecy, Perma-Fix Environmental Services, Inc., 1940 Northwest 67th Place, Gainesville, Florida 32653, telephone (352) 373-4200.